RedHatEMEA/jon-demo-project/README.md

 	- jon-plugin-pack-*.zip into ./data/jon/jon-server-x.x.x.GA/plugins
 	- unpack any JON  patch ZIPs into ./data/jon/jon-server-x.x.x.GA/patches

-If you have the intention of using bundles, then you must ensure that Ant (v.1.7.x+) is installed on your system.
-If not, then bundle creation and deployment will not be available.
-You also need to ensure to provide a jboss-eap-*.zip.
-Currently, only version 5.x is supported (v.5.1.1 and 5.1.2 confirmed).

 At the top of the Main Menu, you can see where the demo will currently be installed (demo directory is ${INSTALL_LOCATION}/jon-demo by default).
 You can change that by using the "cd" option.

 To manage the JON demo, use the JON demo options, (ID) to Install and (DD) to Delete the JON Demo.